cjun01/Batch_KASP/README_V1.2.md

 Notes:
 - the output columns are `Chr,position,ref,alt`
 - the helper writes only simple biallelic SNPs
-- indels, multi-allelic sites, and non-ACGT alleles are skipped
+- indels and most multi-allelic sites are skipped by the helper and still need to be added manually or by extending the converter
 - if you provide `-s/--sample` and omit `--genotype`, the default genotype filter is `alt` (`1/1`)

 If you need indel rows, you may need to add them manually or extend the converter.